chhsu0222/go-basics/channels/04_comma-ok/README.md

 Using comma ok idiom to check if the channel is closed.
-If the channel is closed, ok would be the zero value of the type sent through the channel.
+If the channel is closed, ok would be 'false' and i would be the zero value of the type sent through the channel.